Ray Caldwell: Playing career

+Caldwell's long-established reputation dissuaded any major league outfit from giving him another chance.
+Caldwell originally retired from professional baseball on April 20, 1933, having requested such from the Barons.
+However, he signed with the Charlotte Hornets in July to attempt a comeback.
+By September, he had been named manager of the Keokuk Indians of the Mississippi Valley League, replacing Ed Sicking.

 Caldwell was a very good hitting pitcher in his career, posting a .248 batting average (289-for-1164) with 138 runs, eight home runs, 114 RBIs and 78 base on balls.
 He had 10 or more RBI in a season six times, with a career high 20 RBI with the 1915 New York Yankees.
 He also played at all three outfield positions and first base in the majors.